Pyongyang: Education and science

-Other higher education establishments include Kim Chaek University of Technology, Pyongyang University of Music and Dance and Pyongyang University of Foreign Studies.
-Pyongyang University of Science and Technology (PUST) is the country's first private university where most of the lecturers are American and courses are carried out in English.
+Other higher education establishments include Kim Chaek University of Technology, Pyongyang Medical University, Pyongyang University of Music and Dance and Pyongyang University of Foreign Studies.
+Pyongyang University of Science and Technology (PUST) is the country's first private university; most of its lecturers are American and courses are carried out in English.
 A science and technology hall is under construction on Ssuk Islet.
 Its stated purpose is to contribute to the "informatization of educational resources" by centralizing teaching materials, compulsory literature and experimental data for state-level use in a digital format.

 Sosong-guyok hosts a 20 MeV cyclotron called MGC-20.
 The initial project was approved by the International Atomic Energy Agency (IAEA) in 1983 and funded by the IAEA, the United States and the North Korean government.
 The cyclotron was ordered from the Soviet Union in 1985 and constructed between 1987 and 1990.
 It is used for student training, production of medical isotopes for nuclear medicine as well as studies in biology, chemistry and physics.